Zelenskyy says progress made on reaching an agreement with the U.S. on rare minerals deal

 Zelenskyy’s chief of staff, Andrii Yermak, left the Kyiv forum early along with Economic Minister Yuliia Svyrydenko for what Yermak said were talks with U.S. officials on a potential deal.

-Later in the day, Yermak posted on social media that he'd spoken with U.S. officials including Bessent and Trump's national security adviser Mike Walz, saying it had been a “constructive conversation.”
+Later Sunday, Yermak posted on social media that he'd spoken with U.S. officials, including Bessent and Trump's national security adviser Mike Walz, saying it had been a “constructive conversation.”

-“We are making progress in our work,” Yermak wrote.
+“We are making progress ,” Yermak wrote.
 “The USA is our partner and we are grateful to the American people.”

 “If to achieve peace, you really need me to give up my post, I’m ready,” he said.
 “I can trade it for NATO."

-His comment appeared to be aimed at recent suggestions by Trump and Russian President Vladimir Putin that elections should be held despite Ukrainian legislation prohibiting them during martial law.
+His comment appeared to be aimed at recent suggestions by President Donald Trump and Russian President Vladimir Putin that elections should be held despite Ukrainian legislation prohibiting them during martial law.

-Trump, however, prompted alarm and anger in Ukraine this week when he suggested that Kyiv had started the war, and that Zelenskyy was acting as a “dictator” by not holding elections.
+Trump, however, prompted alarm and anger in Ukraine this week when he suggested Kyiv had started the war and Zelenskyy was acting as a “dictator” by not holding elections.

-Russia's deputy foreign minister on Saturday said preparations were underway for a meeting between Trump and Putin, a further sign that the Russian leader's isolation from the U.S. was beginning to thaw under Trump.
+On Sunday, Russian Deputy Foreign Minister Sergei Ryabkov told the state TASS news agency that Moscow and Washington would continue bilateral talks at the end of next week.

-Ursula von der Leyen, president of the European Commission, and other top European Union officials are set to arrive in Kyiv Monday for talks with Ukraine’s government.
-European leaders have scrambled in recent days to devise a response to the Trump administration's U.S. policy changes, and to come up with a way to maintain support for Kyiv if aid from Washington comes to an end.
+Ryabkov said the talks would take place between department heads from both countries’ foreign ministries, adding that “quite a lot” of contact was ongoing between the Russian and American sides.

-Zelenskyy on Sunday said he would propose a trip to a European capital in the next week or two to speak with EU leaders on security guarantees for his country.
+European Union Commission President Ursula von der Leyen and other top EU officials were headed to Kyiv Monday for talks with Ukraine’s government as Europe scrambles to devise a response to the Trump administration's U.S. policy changes, and to maintain support for Kyiv if aid from Washington ends.

-The U.K. on Sunday said it would announce new sanctions against Russia on Monday, describing them as the biggest package since the early days of the war.
-Foreign Secretary David Lammy said the measures would be aimed at “eroding (Russia’s) military machine and reducing revenues fueling the fires of destruction in Ukraine.”
+The U.K. said it would announce new sanctions against Russia on Monday, describing them as the biggest package since the early days of the war.
+Foreign Secretary David Lammy said the measures would be aimed at eroding Russia’s "military machine and reducing revenues fueling the fires of destruction in Ukraine.”

-British Prime Minister Keir Starmer and French President Emmanuel Macron will make tag-team visits to Washington this week as Europe attempts to persuade Trump not to abandon Ukraine in pursuit of a peace deal.
+British Prime Minister Keir Starmer and French President Emmanuel Macron were to both visit Washington this week as Europe attempts to persuade Trump not to abandon Ukraine in pursuit of a peace deal.

 Three ballistic missiles also were fired, the air force said.
 One person was killed in the city of Kryvyi Rih, according to the city military administration.